“Customers will never love a company until the employees love it first.” – Simon Sinek, Start With Why

 This year, a team member received a guitar from her boyfriend and one of her goals is to learn how to play it.
 AP is getting her guitar lessons so she can.

 One team member wrote that a top five goal is to “Face my fear of heights and skydive.”
-AP’s sending her skydiving.
+And AP is sending her skydiving.

 For one of his top five goals, a CA-based team member wrote: “To get my private pilot’s license (Plane) – Although AP is a great job, being a pilot would be the dream!”
 AP is sending him to Flight School in Santa Barbara.